ModernHumanAnatomy/MHACapstone/docs/capstone-evaluation.md

 [:material-keyboard: **Capstone Report Rubric**](capstone-report-rubric.md){ .md-button }
 [:material-presentation: **Capstone Presentation Rubric**](capstone-presentation-rubric.md){ .md-button }

-## The Comprehensive Exam Report
+## Comprehensive Exam Signature Form

-In addition to grading the Capstone Project, Committee members must also complete and sign the official **Master of Science Comprehensive Exam** Signature Form from the Graduate School Office.
+In addition to grading the Capstone Project, Committee members must also complete and sign the official **Master of Science Comprehensive Exam Signature Form** from the Graduate School Office.

 For this report, Committee Members must sign off on one the following three options: